intercellular/cell/README.md

 <br>

-## 4. Extreme Modularity
+## 4. Extreme Modularity with Functional Programming

 Normally web app frameworks implement reusable components with **classes**.
 You need to extend the framework's class and then create components from its instance.

-A "component" on Cell is nothing more than a **function**.
+A "component" on Cell is nothing more than a **stateless function**.
 This is extremely liberating because functions have zero overhead compared to classes.

 Because of this functional programming approach: